Anthrocon/www/content/Venue/accessibility/index.md

 ## Lines and Seating
 Anthrocon offers accessible lines and seating to assist attendees with mobility needs.
 - **Registration:** Look for the ADA access line near the Hall D entrance off of Tenth Street.
-- **Events:** ADA lines are offered events and will be located near the entrance to the event room.
+- **Events:** ADA lines are offered for events and will be located near the entrance to the event room.
 - **Elevators:** Fursuiters and attendees with mobility needs are given priority access to elevators in the Westin and in the skybridge from the Westin to the DLCC.

 Please ask an accessibility or safety staff member if you need assistance finding the accessible lines or seating.

 ## Quiet Room